Malthide/Software-Security/README.md

   2. Run the main.java class
        A GUI should pop up asking for a login
-     1. Names for Staff, Doctors, and Nurses can be seen in the database can be seen in the PopulateDatabase.java file
+     1. Names for Staff, Doctors, and Nurses currently in the database can be seen in the PopulateDatabase.java file

+     To test the login, choose a name from the database, or enter an incorrect user name or password for error testing.